mdfai-zan/fit_track/README.md

 # Fit Tracker
-> It track sets and rep of training session.
+> FitTrack is a fitness management application designed to help users monitor and improve their workout session.

 ---